Spatial distribution of ultracold neutron probability density in the gravitational field of the earth above a mirror: Conclusions

-In Fig.\,{\ref{fig:DN7qa}} we show that the probabilities to find ultracold neutrons in the $n$--excited quantum gravitational state, calculated in our paper, differ from the probabilities, calculated by Ichikawa {\it et al.} \cite{Ichikawa2014}.
-The smooth dpendence on the principal quantum number $n$ of the probabilities $p_n$ for $n \ge 20$, obtained by Ichikawa {\it et al.} \cite{Ichikawa2014}, is incorrect, since the wave function of the mixed state is localised in the region $0 \le z \le 100\,{\rm \mu m}$ and the probabilities $p_n$ for $n \ge 20$ show irregular and oscillating character of the dependence on the principal quantum number $n$.
+In Figure\,\ref{fig:DN7qa}, we show that the probabilities \(p_n\) for UCNs to occupy the \(n\)-th quantum gravitational state differ significantly from those calculated by Ichikawa {et al.} \cite{Ichikawa2014}.
+Specifically, the smooth dependence of \(p_n\) on \(n\) for \(n \geq 20\), reported by Ichikawa {et al.}, is inconsistent with our findings.
+The wave function of the mixed state is localized within \(0 \leq z \leq 100\,\upmu\mathrm{m}\), leading to an irregular and oscillatory dependence of \(p_n\) on \(n\) for \(n \geq 20\).

-We have shown that the probability distribution densities of quantum gravitational states Fig.~\ref{fig:DN8qa} and the Wigner function Fig.~\ref{fig:DN9q} do not fit the experimental data by Ichikawa {\it et al.} \cite{Ichikawa2014}.
-This may imply that the experimental data by Ichikawa {\it et al.} \cite{Ichikawa2014} cannot be explained as the spatial distribution of quantum gravitational states of ultracold neutrons in the sense of our description.
+Our analysis also reveals that the calculated probability distributions (Figure~\ref{fig:DN8qa}) and the Wigner function (Figure~\ref{fig:DN9q}) do not align with the experimental data from Ichikawa {et~al.}~\cite{Ichikawa2014}.
+This discrepancy suggests that their data cannot be fully explained by the spatial distribution of quantum gravitational states of UCNs under our theoretical framework.